Languages in Zimbabwe – Why I love my Zimbabwe Accent

 Hungwe, Manyika themselves, Teυe, Unyama, Karombe, Nyamuka, Bunji, Domba, Nyatwe, Guta, Bvumba, Here, Jindwi, and Boca.

-Why Speaking English in Zimbabwean accent is frowned upon?
+Why Speaking English in a Zimbabwean accent is frowned upon?

 Most Zimbabweans speak and write English fluently despite it being a second language.
 However, the younger generation frowns upon speaking English with a Zimbabwean accent.